Francesco Totti: 2013–2015: Free forward

 With the arrival of Roma's new coach Rudi Garcia in the summer of 2013, Totti was once again deployed as a false 9, while also functioning as a supporting forward, or as winger on the left on occasion.
 On 20 September 2013, Roma announced that Totti had signed a new contract, keeping him at the club until 2016, past his 39th birthday.
 He scored his first goal of the 2013–14 season on 16 September, against Parma in a 3–1 victory.
 He followed up the goal with two strikes in Roma's 3–0 away victory over Inter, helping the team maintain a 100% record after seven games.
 On 20 November, he received the "Captain of Captains" award by the association Editutto and Baker Tilly Revisa.

 On 14 February, Totti was sidelined for about a month after sustaining a bruised right buttock.
 He returned to the pitch on 17 March against Udinese, scoring the first goal of the match as he helped his team to a 3–2 win.
 Eight days later, Totti celebrated 700 overall appearances with Roma against Torino.
 On 2 April, he scored his 20th career goal against Parma (a personal record against any side) in a 4–2 victory.
 He finished the season with eight goals and ten assists, ending the year as the top assist provider of the 2013–14 Serie A season.

 Prior to the start of the 2014–15 season, Totti had been one of the star players of Roma's pre-season friendlies.

-On 30 September 2014, three days after his 38th birthday, Totti scored Roma's equaliser in a Champions League group stage draw at Manchester City, thus becoming the oldest scorer in the UEFA Champions League history; it was also Totti's 300th professional career goal.
-On 25 October, Totti scored the opening goal from a free kick in a 1–1 draw against CSKA Moscow, extending his record of oldest goalscorer in the history of the competition to 38 years and 59 days.
+On 30 September 2014, three days after his 38th birthday, Totti scored Roma's equaliser in a Champions League group stage draw at Manchester City, thus becoming the oldest scorer in the UEFA Champions League era; before Pepe broke his record in 2023.
+It was also Totti's 300th professional career goal.
+On 25 October, Totti scored the opening goal from a free kick in a 1–1 draw against CSKA Moscow, extending his record of being the oldest goalscorer in the history of the competition to 38 years and 59 days.

-On 11 January 2015, Totti scored two goals against local rivals Lazio, making him the joint all-time top scorer in the Rome Derby in official club competitions, alongside Dino Da Costa, with 11 goals, as well as the Serie A top scorer in the Rome Derby.
+On 11 January 2015, Totti scored two goals against local rivals Lazio, making him the joint all-time top scorer in the Rome derby in official club competitions, alongside Dino Da Costa, with eleven goals, as well as the Serie A top scorer in the Rome derby.
 On 9 May, Totti scored from a penalty in a 2–1 away defeat to Milan, equalling Roberto Baggio for the record of the most goals scored in Serie A from penalties (68).
 On 31 May, in the final match-day of the 2014–15 season, he scored his 299th goal for Roma in a 2–1 home defeat to Palermo.
 Totti finished the season as Roma's leading scorer with ten goals in all competitions, the seventh time in which he had been the team's top scorer.